bj-rutledge/bj-rutledge/README.md

 # 👋 Hi, I’m @bj-rutledge
-### 👀 I’m a passionate full stack web developer.
+### 👀 I’m a passionate desktop and full stack web developer.
 I love this stuff!

-### I learned to code with nothing but a pencil, paper, and computer science books.
+I learned to code with nothing but a pencil, paper, and computer science books.
 I have since graduated to writing software on actual computers!
 I have experience in JavaScript, HTML5, Node.js, React, C#, XAML, Python, PowerShell, BASH, and a few others.
 I love full stack development, but my passion is in the back end.

 ### Currently I am working with ...